What is the meaning of Employee Engagement?

 The Suggestion Box

-Focal BOX is an online suggestion box that enables people to share their anonymous feedback with you about anything anytime.
+Focal BOX is an online suggestion box that allows people to share their anonymous feedback with you about anything, anytime.

 Custom Surveys